Marcel Richaud is largely responsable for putting Cairanne, one of the best terroirs in the vast Côtes-du-Rhône-Villages designation, on the map.

-Marie and Marcel Richaud run Domaine Marcel Richaud, with Marcel as winemaker and Marie as manager.
-Marcel tends 40 hectares of vines, his own or his neighbors’, and vinifies the grapes of about half this surface.
-His estate is made up of plots inherited from his parents and of rented parcels, so some grapes are sold to the local coop or to négociants.
-There are less Grenache vines than on most estates of the area, just 25% of the varietals grown, and the same amount of Syrah and Mourvèdre.
+There are less Grenache vines than most estates in the area, just 25% of the varietals grown and the same amount of Syrah and Mourvèdre.
 The remainder of the estate is 10% Cinsault and 15% various local varietals.
-This mix is one of the reasons why Richaud’s wines have such great balance and finesse.
+This mix is one of the reasons why Richaud’s wines, despite being high in alcohol, have such great balance and finesse.
 Mourvèdre especially plays an important role in toning down the alcohol degree that Grenache easily reaches in a warm year: it requires more sun and later picking, and in Cairanne it is at the northern edge of its growing region.
-As is often the case, a varietal gives its best and most nuanced in such “border” territory, witness red Burgundies and red Touraines from Cabernet Franc.
+As is often the case, a varietal gives its best and most nuanced in such “border” territory: witness red Burgundies and red Touraines from Cabernet Franc.

-The focus is on harvesting a healthy and ripe crop, and the wines are made in large capacity cement vats, each varietal vinified apart until a blend is done, about 8 months later.
-In 2000, a bottle and barrel cellar was built of yellow sandstone blocks (from the Pont du Gard quarry), and Marcel is taking great pleasure in experimenting with new and not so new casks on small cuvées.
+The focus is on harvesting a healthy and ripe crop, with the wines made in large cement vats, each varietal vinified apart until a blend is done about eight months later.
+In 2000, a cellar was built of yellow sandstone blocks (from the Pont du Gard quarry), permitting for casks and barriques to be incorporated into the winemaking.
+Vinifications occur with native yeasts and without any additions of S02.
+The wines are never fined or filtered, and only a small amount of sulfur is added at bottling.
+For some cuvées, the Richaud offer a un-sulfured bottling to be shipped once a year in the winter.
+As of the 2016 vintage, we have opted to work with this bottling on the Cairanne.

 This interview with Marcel Richaud took place in Bordeaux in June 2011.